Senate Bill 170

 In order to issue a bond to fund the project, towns must follow the standard statutory provisions of RSA 33:3 for a public-private partnership, including demonstrating the public benefit of such a project in public hearings.
 As with any other bond, such as for replacing a bridge or building a library, the town must also hold a bond hearing.

-Finally, a town would vote on the issuance of a bond at its annual Town Meeting, where a paper ballot vote must find 2/3 in favor to pass.
+Finally, the town votes on the issuance of a bond at its annual Town Meeting, where a paper ballot vote must find 3/5 in favor to pass.